renatrazumov/AirPi/README.md

 ipfs add sensors.log
 added QmPKcCtDgvV4y3fezPwFGjQV4SVFbiVXCD6H37WTp9FLgT sensors.log
 ```
-IPFS will create a multi hash of the files and distribute the hash to all the nodes connected to the network
+IPFS will create a multi hash of the files and distribute the hash to all the nodes connected to the decentralised network.
-The address of the 'sensors.log' files with all the input recorded by the Airpi is: 'QmPKcCtDgvV4y3fezPwFGjQV4SVFbiVXCD6H37WTp9FLgT'
+The address of the 'sensors.log' files with all the input recorded by the Airpi is:

+'QmPKcCtDgvV4y3fezPwFGjQV4SVFbiVXCD6H37WTp9FLgT'

 It's address is based on his content which mean if more input are added to the 'sensors.log' files then a new hash need to be publish by the Pi.

-The benefit of this method is I'm no longer relly on traditional 3rd party centralised server to store and retrieve my data.
+This method solve the  reliance problem of :

+- Centralised Host and website Administrators: server hosting a site goes down because of censorship, lack of interest or insolvancy.

+- Reliance on Users: Content often must have a critical mass of users or visitors to even merit hosting

 As long as nodes are connected to the IPFS then your input will be stored forever and anyone who is aware of the last hash published can retrieve the files.